 How long does polyurethane take to cure

 There is adhesion to the floor.
 The curing process takes 30 days or more.
-There is a need to regulate the process rather than waiting for 30 days.
+There is a need to regulate the process rather than wait for 30 days.
 Environmental conditions control the pace at which the chemical dries.
 The thickness of the film affects the drying time, and the number of coats contributes to the time taken when drying polyurethane.
-Lack of order tells that the chemical has not dried yet.
+The lack of order tells us that the chemical has not dried yet.

 Sand the chalk paint

-Sanding methods are to be applied so that you expose the beauty of each layer.
+Sanding methods are to be applied to expose each layer’s beauty.
 Smooth out the layers with fine 150-grit sandpaper.
 Sanding between coats is a rule of thumb that gives you a smooth and beautiful finish.
 A thin coat of wax finalizes the process as it seals the paint.

 Polyurethane is a liquid-based topcoat that is applied using a brush or a spraying bottle.
 It is ideal for high-traffic surfaces.
-You have multiple finish options from satin to glossy, depending on what you prefer.
+Depending on what you prefer, you have multiple finish options, from satin to glossy.

 It gives you water-tight protection, and that explains the multiple coats.
 You are allowed to roll polyurethane over chalk-painted surfaces, and it is quick to apply.
-Add paint color if you want, and that gives your item a different look.
+Add paint color if you want, giving your item a different look.

 The ease of use of the product makes it ideal for DIY users.
-At times, stains appear in the chalk paint underneath the polyurethane, which is dealt with by adding more coats until satisfied.
+Stains appear in the chalk paint underneath the polyurethane, which is dealt with by adding more coats until satisfied.
 Brushstrokes give you impressive results as well.

 Apply another coat of polyurethane

 The first coat is streaky, and there is a need for a second coat.
-Allow the first coat to dry and sand so that the second coat has a good adhesive to the surface.
+Allow the first coat to dry and sand so the second coat has an excellent adhesive to the surface.
 Work on the surface if you feel thick in spots, or you can feel the ridges of dried paint left by your paintbrush.
 That covers the flaws.
 Please pay attention to the bubbles so that you sand them off and apply a smooth second coat.
-A second coat on top of a poorly done coat ruins the final product.
+A second coat on top of poorly done skin ruins the final product.

 Apply a third coat of polyurethane

 After two coats of polyurethane, a third coat is necessary since it seals and protects the layers underneath.
-Testing a small patch first is ideal so that when you start applying polyurethane, you know the procedure to follow.
-If you are running under a tight budget, two coats are enough but make sure you try to be flawless as you apply the chemical.
+Testing a small patch first is ideal so that you know the procedure to follow when you start applying polyurethane.
+If you are running under a tight budget, two coats are enough but make sure you try to be flawless as you use the chemical.